-Now the Digital Financial Assets Law Among amended Federal Law On Counteracting Legalization (Laundering) of Illegal Income and Terrorism Financing, No. 115-FZ, dated 7 August 2001 (the AML Law), Federal Law on Counteracting Corruption, No. 273-FZ, dated 25 December 2008; and Federal Law on Insolvency (Bankruptcy), No. 127-FZ, dated 26 October 2002.
+In general, transactions with cryptocurrencies have been deemed suspicious for many years.
+The Digital Financial Assets Law amended Federal Law On Counteracting Legalization (Laundering) of Illegal Income and Terrorism Financing, No. 115-FZ, dated 7 August 2001 (AML Law), Federal Law on Counteracting Corruption, No. 273-FZ, dated 25 December 2008; and Federal Law on Insolvency (Bankruptcy), No. 127-FZ, dated 26 October 2002.
 The legal effect of these amendments is significant.
 For example, under the AML Law transactions with cryptocurrency become subject to AML control similar to transactions with fiat money and securities.
 By virtue of the amendment to the Federal Law on Counteracting Corruption, transfer of digital currency to a public official would amount to a bribe under certain circumstances.
+In August 2021, the president has required the government to develop initiatives aimed at checking (with the perspective of counteracting corruption) the ownership of and transactions with cryptocurrencies.